How to Write a Business Plan: Market Analysis

 How to Write a Business Plan: The Market Analysis

 Solid research is key and cornerstone to any solid business plan.
-Use these general terms as linchpins in research data for the Market Analysis section of your business plan:
+Use these general terms as linchpins in research data for the Market Analysis section of your business plan, and to identify your target market:

 |Age||What age range am I catering my products/services to?
 Kids?
 Adults?
 Seniors?
 Gen X?
 Millennials?|